ianstecos/next-template/README.md

   }
 ```

-This will ensure Husky gets installed automatically when other developers run the project.
+This will ensure Husky gets installed automatically when you run the project.
 <br>

 `commitlint.config.js` Contains the standard defaults for commit messages.
 [Learn more](https://www.conventionalcommits.org/en/v1.0.0-beta.4/).